bigbug999/GlassMerge/GlassMerge/saveinfo.md

   * `score`, `level`, `xp` – current run stats (expandable)
   * `equipped : [PowerUpSave?]` – fixed-length (6) array representing each slot; `nil` = empty
   * `spheres: [SphereState]` - snapshot of all spheres in the play area with their active power-ups
-  * Note: Only one power-up can be active at a time across all equipped slots
+  * Note: Multiple power-ups can be active simultaneously if they are different types

 * `PowerUpProgress`
   * `id : String` – **power-up name** (stable key)